 If you still don’t find relief, consult your eye doctor for prescription allergy eye medications.

 If you wear contact lenses regularly, know that your contacts may be trapping more allergens in your eyes!
 The best thing to do is to stop wearing your contact lenses and use glasses until your eye allergies improve.

 Not only can allergens accumulate on your contact lenses (even if you are diligent about cleaning them), but wearing your lenses makes it harder for your eyes to flush out allergens that are irritating your eyes.

 If you must wear contacts, consider asking your eye doctor to switch you to a daily disposable contact lens.
 It’s cleaner and more comfortable.
 My personal favorite are the Dailies Total 1 daily disposable contact lenses.
 They are very comfortable, have a “cushion” of water on the surface, and maintain high oxygen flow to the eyes.

 Use a nasal sinus rinse

 I know we’ve been talking about eyes, so you might be wondering why I’m telling you about a nasal sinus rinse.
-I’ll explain real quick.
+I’ll explain.
 We have several sinus cavities in our face located close to and around our eyes.
 These sinuses can become inflamed from allergies.